Dota 2 News

 Dota 2 Esports News and Game Review Defense of the Ancients evolution

-Dota 2 is a popular esport that is enjoyed by gamers and fans all over the world.
+Dota 2 is a popular game and an esport title that is enjoyed by gamers and fans all over the world.
 It is one of several MOBA games (multiplayer online battle arena) that have grown in prominence in recent years.
 Other kinds of MOBAs include League of Legends, Heroes of the Storm, Smite and Strife.
-There are well over 12 million people playing Dota 2 in any given month, which highlights just how popular this game is.
+There are well over 11 million people playing Dota 2 in any given month, which highlights just how popular this game is.

 Learn more about Dota 2’s development over the years

-Before we had Dota 2, there was Defense of the Ancients.
-Defense of the Ancients is a multiplayer online battle arena game that was originally created on a community basis, as an extension mod to Warcraft III: Reign of Chaos and The Frozen Throne, developed and published by Blizzard Entertainment.
-Dota 2 is the sequel to Defense of the Ancients, and was introduced to the esports industry in 2013 by Valve Corporation.
-It was the brainchild of IceFrog, a developer who has achieved some notoriety in the past, not least because he refuses to reveal his identity.
-He spent four years developing the game, beginning his work in 2009.
+Before we had Dota 2, there was Defense of the Ancients (DotA).
+Defense of the Ancients is a multiplayer online battle arena game that was originally created on a community basis as an extension mod to Warcraft III: Reign of Chaos and The Frozen Throne.

 Dota 2 was first introduced in July 2013 on Steam for use on computers supported by Microsoft Windows, OS X and Linux.
 This release was the follow-up to the initial beta testing phase that lasted approximately two years.
 Since Dota 2 was first made available, it has been played by millions of esports fans around the globe.